How Long Does It Take to Build a Deck: Factors and Timelines

 Time frames for deck building are difficult to calculate due to many factors.
 Just know that it is well worth the wait, even if your deck takes a long time to pull together.

-Remember: the wait for a new deck is short compared to the many years of enjoyment you will get!
+Remember: The wait for a new deck is short compared to the many years of enjoyment you will get!